 A credit card is a payment card that lets you make purchases and complete other transactions using money you borrow from the card issuer.
 This is usually a bank, but not always.

-You need to pay back any money you spend using your credit card and you may be charged interest if you don’t repay the full amount due every time you get a credit card bill.
+You need to pay back any money you spend using your credit card and you may be charged interest if you don’t repay the full amount due by the due date on your credit card bill.

-To understand how a credit card works, it helps to think about the steps involved when applying for a credit card, then using it and paying it off:
+To understand how a credit card works in more detail, it helps to think about the steps involved when applying for a credit card, then using it and paying it off:

 1